-A Estimated population of tagged study fish alive to MCN tailrace (includes fish detected at the dam and those estimated to pass undetected).
-CJS estimation of S1 uses PIT-tags detected on bird colonies in the Columbia River estuary to augment the NOAA Trawl detections below BON.
+^A Estimated population of tagged study fish alive to MCN tailrace (includes fish detected at the dam and those estimated to pass undetected).
+CJS estimation of S1 uses PIT-tags detected on bird colonies in the Columbia River estuary and adult detects to augment the NOAA Trawl detections below BON.